vhonebon1/CV/README.md

 ## Interests

-I'm interested in the application of the arts in unusual fields (healthcare, technology, performance, design etc.) and am co-author on a blog on the subject (https://vantablackart.wordpress.com).
+I'm interested in the application of the arts in unusual fields (healthcare, technology, performance, design etc.) and am co-author on a blog on the subject: [title](https://vantablackart.wordpress.com).
 As part of Vantablack I run workshops and events that showcase individuals working on multi-disciplinary arts projects.

 I am also writing a blog that records my thoughts on the transition from the art world to tech: https://medium.com/@verityhonebon